-If you have not seen the cupcake corer, do watch this video which demonstrates how to use it.
 It is simple to use and easy to remove for cleaning.
 Each time it gives a perfect core which is about 2 cm deep.
 I had tried it on a fairy cake and it gives a perfect core even though it is only 3 cm tall.
 Sometimes the core of the cake does not always stay in the cupcake corer so in my case I ended up having to shake the whole cupcake upside-down to remove the core.
 I did place the core back onto the cupcake but I did trim it before I put it back for icing.

 This chocolate cherry cupcake recipe is from Sugar and Crumbs to make 12 small cupcakes.

 - 110 g softened margarine

 - 30 g Sugar and Crumbs Chocolate Cherry powder